lamassuiot/lamassu-kubernetes-chart/README.md

         jwksUrl: https://dev.lamassu.io/auth/realms/lamassu/protocol/openid-connect/certs
   ```

-3. Create a new Client in yout OIDC provider to be used by the UI.
-Bare in mind that the UI should be redirected to the **DOMAIN** variable.
+3. Create a new Client in your OIDC provider to be used by the UI.
+Bare in mind that the UI should be redirected to the `DOMAIN` variable.
 Your OIDC must allow such redirect for the frontend client.

 4. Provide de Client ID to be used by the frontend in the `auth.oidc.frontend.clientId` variable.